Capture of Arendal: Aftermath

 After Greif had left Arendal, Lieutenant Holthe took Jo out of the harbour and set up an ambush east of the town in case the German warship came back in that direction.
 Some time later on 9 April, Jo steamed to Lyngør where she met up with Grib and Ravn.
 The three torpedo boats spent the next eight days trying to support the Norwegian land forces being mobilized in Telemark county, surviving several air attacks during the time.
 After considering evacuating the torpedo boats to the United Kingdom, and dismissing the idea as infeasible, Lieutenant Holthe and the other commanders scuttled their vessels off Lyngør on 17 April.
 The crews went home and the ship commanders tried to join Norwegian forces in Western Norway.

 Although the population of Arendal had reacted calmly to the German invasion, rumours soon began to circulate about a supposed Allied bombing raid scheduled for 12:00 on 10 April.
 Most of Arendal's population fled the town in panic in the early hours of 10 April.
 It took several days before the majority of the evacuees had returned.
 The German landing force were housed in a school building, and Rittmeister von Wesentahl arranged meetings with the local Norwegian authorities to ensure their cooperation in accordance with the rules of occupation.
 Arendal's mayor agreed to help maintain calm in the town.

 On 14 April, five days after the German invasion of Norway and the bloodless conquest of their town, a number of Arendal's citizens founded the Arendal Group.
 The Arendal Group is generally regarded as the first organized resistance group in occupied Norway during the Second World War.
 The group, mostly men employed in the shipping industry, initially functioned to provide supplies to the Norwegian forces fighting at Vinje in Telemark.
-After the fighting at Vinje ended on 5 May, the group continued their activities with intelligence work until discovered by the Gestapo on 14 August 1940.
+After the fighting in Vinje Municipality ended on 5 May, the group continued their activities with intelligence work until discovered by the Gestapo on 14 August 1940.
 Close to 100 people were arrested in connection with the Arendal Group.